 Not only does it have negative and undignified connotations, but the term specifically means that the person in question has both male and female genitalia, which isn’t the definition that is usually intended.

 Here are more appropriate terms to use instead:

-- In reference to someone who has a combination of male and female sex characteristics, the correct term is intersex.
+- In reference to someone who has a combination of male and female sex characteristics, an accurate term is intersex.

-- In reference to someone who has a gender identity that isn’t strictly male or female, the correct term is nonbinary or genderqueer.
+- In reference to someone who has a gender identity that isn’t strictly male or female, two accurate terms are nonbinary and genderqueer.